-Hong Kong: This post is not about myself (oh great finally!) and I won't start writing about all the amazing people I meet around the world because fortunately they are numerous.
-This time I was stuck on the street of Central Hong Kong on Sept 30th 2014.
-It's useless to explain how it felt with my 2 big suitcases as I was coming from the airport and not equipped to protest.
+Hong Kong: This post is not about myself (oh great, finally!) and I won't start writing about all the amazing people I meet around the world, because, fortunately, they are numerous.
+This time I was stuck on the streets of Central Hong Kong on Sept.
+30th, 2014.
+It's useless to explain how it felt with my two big suitcases as I was coming from the airport and not equipped to be thrown into a protest.

-As my hope was starting to run out of power, a VERY petite lady asks me where I am going, run in front of a taxi making it stop, open the back door, screams at something at the taxi drivers, takes my huge suitcase (I don't know how she did that part) while I take the 2 smaller ones, throws it in the taxi as I entered and she jumps on top of everything.
+As my hope was starting to run out of power as my phones’ batteries had, a VERY petite lady asks me where I was going, and ran in front of a taxi, making it stop.
+She opened the back door, screamedsomething at the taxi driver, took my huge suitcase (I don't even know how she did that part) while I hoisted the two smaller ones.
+She threw the suitcasein the taxi as I entered, and she also entered, jumping on top of everything.

-During the next hour in the taxi (barricades everywhere in the business district transformed a short taxi trip into a scenic route to my hotel), I learned her story which brought me to tears, but this maid from the Philippines, about half my size helped me until my check in to make sure I was safe, hardly accepted me to pay for the taxi and left me filled with positive energy after having spent 4 hours trying to reach my hotel in a building protest area while no one ever showed an ounce of compassion or help (and I 100% understand because they had something more important to care for at that moment than the stupid tourist I ended up personifying).
+During the next hour in the taxi (barricades everywhere in the business district transformed what should’ve been a short taxi ride into a longer, scenic route to my hotel), I learned her story, which brought me to tears.
+This maid from the Philippines, about half my height, helped me until my check-in at my hotel to make sure I was safe, hardly accepted mepaying for the taxi, and left me filled with positive energy after having spent four hours trying to reach my hotel in a building protest area.
+All this while no one else ever showed an ounce of compassion or willingness to help (and I understood 100%, because they most likely had other more important things to care about at that moment besidesthe stupid tourist I ended up personifying).

 There are some VERY special souls out there ...

 .P.S.
 May life reward Mary Venus, A.K.A. petite lady superhero with all that she richly deserves.